harmless-tech/Simple-Script-Prototype/README.md

 - Security and safety of the vm/runtime.

 ### Partial TODO
+- Merge of scope and method instructions.
-- Allow for control flow structures.
+- Allow for control flow structures. (if, while, for)
+- Allow for math/
 - Compile a file to a list of instructions.
 - Develop system lib.
 - Allow for low level libs.